Updated

 August 5, 2024

-Discover the negatives of AI in healthcare, from data privacy issues to algorithmic bias.
+Are you interested in discovering the negatives of AI in healthcare, from data privacy issues to algorithmic bias?
 Learn how these challenges impact patient trust and what solutions exist.

 Integrating Artificial Intelligence (AI) in healthcare promises significant advancements but also brings notable challenges.
 The negatives of AI in healthcare include concerns about data privacy, algorithmic bias, job displacement, and high implementation costs.